AstarNetwork/plasmdocs/ecosystem/community.md

 ### Acala Network

-Acala is a stable coin platform on Substrate.
-Acala is a strategic partner.
+Acala is a strategic partner with Plasm Network offering a stable-coin platform built on Substrate.

 {% embed url="https://acala.network/" %}

 ### Subscan

-Subscan is a Substrate  based blockchain explorer.
-Since Plasm Network is  based on Substrate, you can check your address and transactions on Subscan.
+Subscan is a Substrate-based blockchain explorer where you can search Plasm Network addresses and transactions.

 {% embed url="https://plasm.subscan.io/account" %}

 ## Ecosystem Program

-Plasm Network is a part of **Substrate Builders Program**.
+Plasm Network is a participant of the **Substrate Builders Program**.

 {% embed url="https://www.substrate.io/builders-program/" %}

-And Plasm Network is  also a part of **UC Berkeley Blockchain Xcelerator.**
+Plasm Network is a participant of the **UC Berkeley Blockchain Xcelerator.**

 {% embed url="https://www.xcelerator.berkeley.edu/" %}